ACIAC PhD Scholarship 2019: English-Chinese Translation Studies

 How to apply

-1. Contact Lindsay Liu (firstname.lastname@example.org) at ACIAC and Dr Melinda Jewell (email@example.com) at WSRC to discuss your eligibility and your intention to apply.
+1. Contact Dr Jing Han (firstname.lastname@example.org) to discuss your eligibility and your intention to app

-3. Compile your CV, contact information for two referees and a one-page proposal stating how your research interests align with the project aims.
+3. Compile your CV, contact information for two referees and a well-developed proposal stating how your research interests align with the project aims.

 4. Ensure all documentation is certified according to Western Sydney University requirements (opens in a new window).